parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 ## OPTIONS
 Burp's history filter does not have a way to hide HTTP verbs like OPTIONS.
 The preflight requests will pollute your history.
+I described how I wrote an extension to hide them in
+{{< xref path="post/2019/2019-04-06-hiding-options/"
-I described how I wrote an extension to hide them in [Hiding OPTIONS - An Adventure in Dealing with Burp Proxy in an Extension] ({{< relref "post/2019/2019-04-06-hiding-options/index.markdown" >}} "Hiding OPTIONS - An Adventure in Dealing with Burp Proxy in an Extension").
+    text="Hiding OPTIONS - An Adventure in Dealing with Burp Proxy in an Extension" >}}.
 You can use this methodology to hide any HTTP verb from history.

 Note: [Capt.
 Meelo][capt-meelo] wrote an extension based on my blog post (seems like mine has stopped working), you can see their blog post at